Channels

 RGB channel options

-If alpha is activated it will automatically change your material to use alpha blend on Eevee.
-The default value of alpha is 0.0 so your background will be transparent.
-If you create a layer with a mix blend, it will sit on top of your transparent background, which can be useful in many cases, like creating hair planes or vegetation.
+If alpha is enabled, your material will automatically switch to Alpha Dithered method in Eevee.
+The default alpha value is 0.0, making the background fully transparent.
+If you create a layer with a mix blend, it will be placed on top of the transparent background.
+This can be useful for cases like creating hair planes or vegetation.

 Using alpha on color channel